NukeJS/portfolio/content/blog/create-a-vue-app-using-vue-cli.md

 ##  Getting Started

-Before we start on creating the application, you will need a few things.
+Before we start creating the application, you will need a few things.

 1. Have NPM & Node.js installed (or you can use Yarn instead of NPM)
 2. Have `@vue/cli` installed